CAMBI-tech/BciPy/README.md

 ## Dependencies
 ---------------
 This project requires Psychopy, Python v 2.7, and other packages.
-See requirements.txt
+See requirements.txt.
+When possible integration with other open source libraries will be done.

 ## Installation